canboy123/canboy123/ogprotect/readme.md

 ## Introduction
-This is a management system.
+This is a web based management system.

 *Note that the source codes are not open for public.*